Dekr0/dwm/README.md

 - Switch to main branch (eqivalent to origin/master branch in https://git.suckless.org/dwm)

-- Merge the change in that new branch into main branch.
+- Rebase (Merge if failed or too hard to resolve rebase conflict) the change in that new branch into main branch.

 - Make sure that there are no errors happen after merging.
 If there are errors, do not go to the next step before errors are resolved